andymikulski/andymikulski.github.io/dev/_posts/projects/2017-6-02-legends-vr.md

 In the Temple Run, two players must run through a series of rooms containing puzzles.
 As a player enters a room, they must then solve that room's puzzle to move on.
 If they make it to the prize and out in time, they win a bunch of stuff.
 There are some other factors, but that's the gist of what you need to know for this game adaptation.

+<video class="slow" src="https://i.imgur.com/T07jvut.mp4" loop autoPlay controls></video>
+<label><a href="http://legends.wikia.com/wiki/The_Chamber_of_the_Sacred_Markers" target="_blank">Chamber of the Sacred markers</a>, using donuts as props.
+Here, players must arrange donuts on a wall to match a random sequence on the opposite wall.</label>

 Room-scale VR is a perfect medium for this type of game; small rectangular rooms, lots of grabbing stuff and walking around, not much artifical locomotion is necessary.
 The prototype (shown below) managed to capture a sliver of the total game, but that sliver shows a huge amount of promise.

+### Aesthetic

+A key piece of this project is the desire to recreate the _game show experience_, not just simply create a series of puzzle rooms.
+A few key UX choices were in order to ensure a 'game show' feeling: studio lighting, game music is played via speakers, etc. Ideally, we could get an appearance by Kirk Fogg, but that's a stretch.

+<video class="slow" src="https://i.imgur.com/amJaSWV.mp4" loop autoPlay controls></video>
+<label>In this short clip, you can see the use of 'stage lights' in the direction of the camera crews and audience members, as well as strategically placed spotlights.
+Small details such as this really enhance the feeling you're on the show.</label>

 ### About the Prototype